 More than four decades ago, Churchill (1979, p.
-67) rightly noted that "researchers should have good reasons for proposing additional new measures given many are available".
+67) rightly noted that "researchers should have good reasons for proposing additional new measures given many are available."
 This caution is particularly relevant for established topics such as export performance.
 Nevertheless, a careful review of the literature reveals that important limitations remain in the conceptualization and measurement of export performance.
-As Sousa et al. (2008, p.
-2) noted, "the literature on export performance is probably one of the most widely researched and least understood areas of international marketing".
-Reflecting on this, the aim of this paper is to provide a more nuanced understanding of subjective aspects of export performance assessment among SME managers, by developing an holistic measurement model that reflects firmspecific individuality by explicitly accounting for managerial priorities in the evaluation of the firm's performance.
+As Sousa, Martínez-López, and Coelho (2008, p.
+2) state, "The literature on export performance is probably one of the most widely researched and least understood areas of international marketing."
+Reflecting on this, we aim to provide a more nuanced understanding of subjective aspects of export performance assessment among managers of small and medium-sized enterprises (SMEs) by developing a holistic measurement model that reflects firm-specific individuality by explicitly accounting for managerial priorities in the evaluation of the firm's performance.

-Despite promising developments in the literature (e.g., Diamantopoulos and Kakkos, 2007; Lages et al., 2005; Lages and Lages, 2004), it seems that academic research regarding the measurement of export performance has not kept pace with managers' evolving needs (Carneiro et al., 2016).
+Despite promising developments in the literature (e.g., Diamantopoulos and Kakkos 2007; Lages, Lages, and Lages 2005; Lages and Lages 2004), it seems that academic research regarding the measurement of export performance has not kept pace with managers' evolving needs (Carneiro et al. 2016).
 One key limitation is that the literature has not really addressed the fundamental role of firm-specific idiosyncrasies in export performance evaluation.
-Managers' perceptions regarding performance create the basis for formulating important strategic decisions (Bourgeois, 1980; Morgan et al., 2004).
-However, previous studies have paid insufficient attention to incorporating managers' perspectives into operationalizing export performance.
-For instance, some of the widely-used measures of export performance, including EXPERF (Zou et al., 1998) and STEP (Lages and Lages, 2004), do not explicitly account for variation in managers' priorities and perceptions with respect to performance assessment.
-Reviewing the export performance literature, Katsikeas et al. (2000, p.
-505) noted "a tendency to employ measures used by other researchers regardless of their applicability to the specific research design".
-More recently, Carneiro et al. (2016, p.
-410) argued that
+Managers' perceptions regarding performance create the basis for formulating important strategic decisions (Bourgeois 1980; Morgan, Kaleka, and Katsikeas 2004).
+However, previous studies have paid insufficient attention to whether managers' perspectives have been incorporated into operationalizations of export performance.
+For instance, some of the widely used measures of export performance, including EXPERF (Zou, Taylor, and Osland 1998) and STEP (Lages and Lages, 2004), do not explicitly account for variation in managers' priorities and perceptions with respect to performance assessment.
+Reviewing the export performance literature, Katsikeas, Leonidou, and Morgan (2000, p.
+505) noted "a tendency to employ measures used by other researchers